danvergara/seeder/README.md

 }
 ```

+## EexcuteTxFunc

-In the same spirit of bringing alternatives to handle TXs, a new function has been added to the to public API, which is `ExecuteTxFunc` and it accepts a `Tx` as a parameter, along with a list of functions which accept TXs, too.
+The function recieves a `Tx` as a parameter, along with a list of functions which accept TXs, too.

 Try this out:
 ```go
 //  db/main.go